Program Length: 13 Lessons

 Research & Evaluations

-The University of Louisville study tested Love Notes against traditional health/body based methods.
+The University of Louisville study tested Love Notes against a conventional sexual health education program focusing on ways to reduce risky sexual behaviors that may result in pregnancy and STIs.
 This was funded by a Tier II grant to the University of Louisville from the Administration for Children, Youth, and Families.

 Barbee, A. P., Cunningham, M. R., Antle, B. F., Langley, C. N. (2022).
 Impact of a relationship-based intervention, Love Notes, on teen pregnancy prevention.
 Family Relations, 1-20.